RnbWd/chronic/RATIONALE.md

 var chron = require('chronic');
 var concat = require('gulp-concat');

+chron('default', chron.once('b', 'c', 'd'));

 /*
-default is run if no tasks are explicitly named at runtime without returning a function it'll run 'b', 'c', and 'd' in parallel */
+- without returning a function it'll run 'b', 'c', and 'd' in parallel

-chron('default', chron.once('b', 'c', 'd'));

-// using -w in the command line will let chronic know to watch all files in chron.watch('glob') and retrigger the task if any files are modified
+- using -w in the command line will let chronic know to watch all files in chron.watch('glob') */

 chron('a', chron
   .watch('./examples/one/*.js', './examples/two/*.js'),